AndrewLuyt/week4-project/harmful_weather.md

 separate event types.

-**i.e. the deaths and damage from hurricanes have deliberately been split up into multiple evtypes** and will show up as part of floods, lightning, wind, etc.
+**i.e. the deaths and damage from hurricanes have deliberately been split up into multiple evtypes** and will show up as part of floods, lightning, wind, *etc.*
 Hurricane-spawned tornadoes are also included in the tornado events graphed above.
-From the point of view of this dataset, hurricanes are a sort of 'meta-event' that **causes** other events.
+From the point of view of this dataset, hurricanes may be understood as a 'meta-event' that *causes* other events.

-It is also worth noting that some similar events have different official `evtype`s, e.g. **excessive heat** and **heat**, both of which show up in the graphs above.
+It is also worth noting that some similar events have different official `evtype`s, e.g. `excessive heat` and `heat` both of which show up in the graphs above.

-### Across the United States, which types of events have the greatest economic consequences?
+#### Across the United States, which types of events have the greatest economic consequences?

+We proceed as earlier, summing property and crop damage across all evtypes.

 ```r